 Using a combination of shipping methods ensures the most economical transport freight and, when diesel prices drop, shipping by truck becomes more affordable.
 Because of the recent affordability of gasoline, we are now seeing more intermodal containers being transported by truck and train than ever before, making our roads more dangerous.

-So, why is it important to determine if a semi truck that hit you was carrying an intermodal container?
 If you’ve been involved in a serious truck accident, it is vital to determine whether the truck was transporting an intermodal shipping container as opposed to a standard trailer.
 If an intermodal container is involved, an experienced truck accident lawyer may have the ability to utilize federal motor carrier regulations, federal maritime regulations, ocean bills of lading and international maritime treaties to potentially obtain settlement amounts beyond any one carrier’s single limit.